 Michele Kahane and Joseph Heathcott, co-chairs

-The Civic Engagement Initiative is specific to The New School for Public Engagement.
+The Civic Engagement Initiative is specific to Schools of Public Engagement.
 Intended to promote active citizenship in an interdependent world, the Initiative equips students with the tools to think critically, tread responsibly, and work alongside communities for positive social change.
-The Initiative brings together faculty, staff, students, and organizational partners to work on four areas of development: The Practical Arts of Citizenship, The New School Tradition, Building a New Division, and The Civic Engagement Project at NSPE.
+The Initiative brings together faculty, staff, students, and organizational partners to work on four areas of development: The Practical Arts of Citizenship, The New School Tradition, Building a New Division, and The Civic Engagement Project at SPE.
 The committee works to build long-term partnerships with organizations, giving them access to the resources of the division including faculty and staff consultation, student internships, research and media expertise, and tailored coursework.
 In turn, partnering organizations provide students with hands-on experience and valuable insights into the work of civil society.
 This approach enriches the university, the partnering organizations, and the broader communities they serve.
 The committee approaches community partners as co-learners and co-educators in the ongoing process of social change.

 Steering Committee: Michele Kahane, Cynthia Lawson, Judy Mejia, Mary Watson, and Tony Whitfield